SEAT Center connects young people to meaningful work

 Our Purpose

-SEAT Center exists to work alongside underrepresented young people to create a SEAT at the table in their community.
+SEAT Center exists to work alongside young people to create a SEAT at the table in their community.

 A SEAT at the table means that our young people are: